aj2duncan/Datafest_DataVisWorkshop/README.md

 ## Shiny Applications

-Each folder contains a file called `app.R` which is a [shiny](https://shiny.rstudio.com/) application.
-If you open these in RStudio then you can click on `Run App` to run the application.
-It will hopefully look something like the image below.
+The easiest way to work with these materials is to open the RStudio project.
+This will allow you to easily see the folders in RStudio.
+Each folder contains a file `app.R` which contains the code for a [shiny](https://shiny.rstudio.com/) application.
+You can then open these in RStudio and then you can click on the `Run App` button to run the application.
+The image below should give you some idea of the process.

 ![](images/RStudio.png)